dlab-berkeley/Python-Fundamentals/README.md

 - Assign variables.
 - Distinguish common data types and structures.
 - Apply methods to data types.
-- Perform basic operations in Pandas.
 - Inspect documentation to deal with error messages.
+- Implement loops to do repeated computations.
+- Understand how to handle conditions.
+- Write your own functions.
+- Perform basic operations in Pandas, including visualization.
+- Understand the basic workflow for a data science project.

 This workshop does **not** cover the following:
-- Programming concepts such as for-loops, if-statements, and writing your own functions.
-These are covered in [Python Intermediate](https://github.com/dlab-berkeley/Python-Intermediate-Pilot).
 - Advanced DataFrame manipulation.
 This is covered in [Python Data Wrangling](https://github.com/dlab-berkeley/Python-Data-Wrangling).
-- Data visualization.
-This is covered in [Python Intermediate](https://github.com/dlab-berkeley/Python-Intermediate-Pilot) and [Python Data Visualization](https://github.com/dlab-berkeley/Python-Data-Visualization).
+- Advanced Data visualization.
+This is covered [Python Data Visualization](https://github.com/dlab-berkeley/Python-Data-Visualization).

 ## Workshop Structure

-Python Fundamentals has 3 parts.
+Python Fundamentals has 6 parts.
 Each of the parts takes 2 hours, and is delivered in a lecture-style coding walkthrough interrupted by challenge problems and a break.
 Instructors and TAs are dedicated to engaging you in the classroom and answering questions in plain language.

 1. **Part 1: Introduction to Jupyter and Python**
 2. **Part 2: Data Types and Structures**
 3. **Part 3: Introduction to Pandas**
+4. **Part 4: Functions and Conditionals**
+5. **Part 5: Data Analysis and Visualization**
+6. **Part 6: Project**

 ## Installation Instructions